ibexa/documentation-user/docs/pim/work_with_product_page_urls.md

 # Product page URLs

 Every [product item](products.md) has a system URL that is automatically generated.
-It is based on a pattern that combines fields and attributes to build the URL (URL alias name pattern).
+It's based on a pattern that combines fields and attributes to build the URL (URL alias name pattern).

-When you are creating new [product type](create_product_types.md) you can set up product URL alias name pattern.
+When you're creating new [product type](create_product_types.md) you can set up product URL alias name pattern.

 To do it, fill in all the necessary information, choose the attributes that you want to use in URL alias name pattern, copy their ID, and paste in the **URL alias name pattern** field using following pattern: <attribute:id>-<attribute:id>-(...), then click **Save and close** button.